Institute of Dentistry

 We will endeavour to make all course options available; however, these may be subject to timetabling and other constraints.
 Please see our InfoHub pages for further information.

-A broad range of teaching methods are used throughout the course both online and on campus.
+A broad range of teaching methods is used throughout the course both online, on campus and within the student’s working environment.

 The information below is provided as a guide only and does not guarantee entry to the University of Aberdeen.